 Under great financial difficulty, Asbury College hired Morrison as its president in 1910.
 With the help of his Pentecostal Herald readers and his nationwide reputation as a great preacher, Morrison was able to pay off large debts owed by the college and increase its reputation and student body.
 He was instrumental in founding Asbury Theological Seminary in 1923.
 After stepping down as president of Asbury College in 1925, Morrison was asked once again to assume the presidency in 1933 under another financial crisis.
 He served his second term until 1940.
 Morrison published 25 books, all directed toward a layperson audience.
 Morrison passed away in the home of a pastor for whom he was conducting revival meetings in Elizabethton, Tennessee, March 24, 1942.

 Books by H.C.
-Morrison Available at Kinlaw Library and/or Asbury College Archives:
+Morrison Available at Kinlaw Library and/or Asbury University Archives:

 - The Presence of God and Other Sermons (undated)

 - The Two Lawyers: A Story for the Times (1898)

 - Baptism with the Holy Ghost (1900)